European Affairs Committee

 The European Affairs Committee is a committee of the French National Assembly.

+Jurisdiction

+The commission has competence in the field of the European Union and monitors the work carried out by the various Institutions of the European Union.
+It examines bills and proposals for laws relating to the European Union and transmits this work to the other committees.

 History

 In 2019, Pieyre-Alexandre Anglade was elected as the committee's chairman; however, due to disagreements with incumbent chairwoman Sabine Thillaye who refused to accept the legality of the vote, he did not take office.